emmaC11/F1-monza-token-system/README.md

 * Menu option '3' must be selected to open the 'add tokens' dialog.
 * The user will be prompted to enter their account number & the amount of tokens they want to deposit.
 * If user inputs are valid, the tokens will be added to their account & their balance will be updated.

+> User Story: As a first time user, I want to add tokens to my account.

 ![image](https://user-images.githubusercontent.com/83119583/192313863-308d46cc-57be-4cf5-b990-dcd348954ede.png)